 The Office of University Events was created in October 2013 to bring organization and structure to the many areas around campus that have been involved in event management and execution.
-The goals of the new office are to improve communication and coordination with all parties involved in event planning and management (including physical plant, catering, cleaning, police, etc.) It is expected that all events held on the Stevens campus will eventually be coordinated by and registered with this office.
+The goals of the new office are to improve communication and coordination with all parties involved in event planning and management (including facilities, catering, cleaning, police, etc.).
+It is expected that all events held on the Stevens campus will eventually be coordinated by and registered with this office.

-The office will have three areas of focus: DeBaun Center for Performing Arts, Howe Center Operations, and the Office of Event Management.
+The office has two areas of focus: DeBaun Performing Arts Center and the office of Event Management.
 Together these areas work with other departments across the university to execute events while increasing efficiency and maximizing facility use.

 < Return to Departments